This post may contain affiliate links. Please read my disclosure policy.

 I chose to fry mine here, but you know what?
 I’ve baked these before and still just as yummy.

-I love having these crab cakes for lunch with a nice side salad, or sometimes I’ll even make a crab cake sandwich, or crab cake sliders, which are my all time favorite.
-Hare a few more suggestions:
+I love having these for lunch with a nice side salad, or sometimes I’ll even make a sandwich with them, or crab cake sliders, which are my all time favorite.
+Here a few more suggestions:

 - Mashed Potatoes

 - Italian Roasted Mushrooms and Veggies

 - Balsamic Parmesan Roasted Asparagus and Tomatoes

 - Lemon Orzo with Asparagus

 Feel free to make a double batch too, just double all the ingredients and enjoy!

 Yes, you can!
 To freeze, place the uncooked cakes on a baking sheet in the freezer just until firm, about 2 hours.
 Wrap each cake in plastic wrap and place in a plastic freezer bag.
 Freeze for up to 1 month.
 Defrost the crab cakes in the refrigerator overnight before cooking.